nycdotnet/FromZeroToPullRequestWindows/FromZeroToPullRequestWindows.md

 -   It only describes how to contribute to an *existing* project

--   It tells you what to do step-by-step and includes definitions of the basic terms
+-   It is not embarrassed to give step-by-step directions or definitions of basic terms

 -   It prioritizes the GitHub for Windows UI when the command-line is not required